OSGeo/grass-website/content/news/2023_12_19_annual_report.md

 In February, Vaclav Petras presented a talk
 [Tips and Tricks for GRASS GIS 8.2](https://wenzeslaus.github.io/grass-gis-talks/ncgis2023.html) at the North Carolina GIS conference in Winston-Salem, NC, USA.

-In June, Martin Landa gave a [State of GRASS GIS](https://ctu-geoforall-lab.github.io/grass-gis-talk-foss4g-2023/foss4g2023.html) talk at global FOSS4G in Prizren, Kosovo.
+In June, Martin Landa gave a [State of GRASS GIS](https://ctu-geoforall-lab.github.io/grass-gis-talk-foss4g-2023/foss4g2023.html) talk at the global FOSS4G in Prizren, Kosovo.

 At the end of August, Caitlin Haedrich and Anna Petrasova promoted GRASS GIS at the OpenGeoHub Summer School with a workshop on
 [Parallelization of geoprocessing workflows in GRASS GIS and Python](https://github.com/ncsu-geoforall-lab/opengeohub-2023).